Coldcard/firmware/docs/bip85-passwords.md

 Generated passwords can be sent as keystrokes via USB to the host computer, effectively using Coldcard as specialized password manager.

-In addition to deriving up to 1,0000 distinct and secure passwords, the Coldcard Mk4 can also type them into a computer by emulating a USB keyboard, and simulating the keystrokes needed to type the password.
+In addition to deriving up to 10,000 distinct secure passwords, the Coldcard Mk4 can also type them into a computer by emulating a USB keyboard, and simulating the keystrokes needed to type the password.